 Interventions with direct learner beneficiaries are motivated by expected levels of improvement in quality learning and also by potential for reach and efficient scalability.

 One such initiative is the current pilot study to identify and assist learners in overcoming barriers to learning in the first three years of formal schooling.

 Research tells us that in the South African education system teachers in general have insufficient content knowledge and poor classroom practices.
 In order to ameliorate this problem, we offer an accredited Teacher Professional Development (TPD) series.

 Consistent delivery of relevant, practical sessions of excellent quality has resulted in high levels of transfer into the classroom and affirmed the reputation of the organisation as a community led respected partner in the education community.

 A well-researched and significant contributing factor to the current education crisis in South Africa lies in weak leadership and poor school governance.
 GADRA Education is committed to addressing this through the provision of training and on-going support to individual teacher leaders, school management teams, school governing bodies and school Principals.

-The organisation directly assists parents to understand the importance of education, to take responsibility for the educational development of their children at home and to press for the realization of their children’s education rights from the State.
+We directly assist parents to understand the importance of education, to take responsibility for the educational development of their children at home and to press for the realisation of their children’s education rights from the State.